How to Season a Turkey: 12 Secrets to the Most Flavorful Turkey

 With Thanksgiving just around the corner, you’re sure to have your menu planned from the best sides to perfect pies.
 And of course, you’ve got the traditional turkey lined up.
 But before you pop that bird into the oven, consider giving it an extra boost of flavor.
 We’ve got techniques to help you get your tastiest turkey ever.
 Now, let’s talk tips.
 Check out our best-ever Thanksgiving turkey recipes.

 To add extra flavor and tenderness to your Thanksgiving turkey, try a basic brine.
 Soaking the turkey in this saltwater mixture helps to tenderize the meat while adding flavor and moisture throughout the entire turkey.
-The simplest of brines is plain ol’ saltwater, but we love to add herbs and spices to give the turkey as much flavor as possible—this recipe is a good recipe to start with.
+The simplest of brines is plain ol’ saltwater, but we love to add herbs and spices to give the turkey as much flavor as possible—this herb-brined turkey is a good recipe to start with.

 Instead of filling your bird with stuffing, fill it with aromatics.
 (News flash: Cooking stuffing inside of a turkey can be dangerous.)
 The basics, like onion, garlic, thyme, rosemary and sage, help lend that traditional Thanksgiving flavor.
 Take your aromatics up a notch by adding halved lemons or oranges.
 The citrus will add a nice brightness and acidity to your turkey.

-Try a marinade
+Try a Marinade

 Come Thanksgiving, we all have our turkey basters at the ready.
 But why settle for just basting the bird with its own juices?
 Try basting your turkey with wine or even beer to add extra flavor.
 As these basting liquids cook, they help caramelize the outside of the turkey for exceptionally tasty and crispy skin.

 This method might seem a little intimidating, but it packs a serious punch when it comes to boosting your turkey’s flavor.
 Flavor injectors work by pumping extra ingredients (think broth and melted butter) right into the center of your bird for extra moisture and an extra tasty turkey.
-Looking for a flavor injector?
-We’ve got you covered.